vmiguellima/lemonsqueezy-laravel/README.md

 2. Creating an API Key
 3. Connecting your store
 4. Configuring the Billable Model
+5. Running Migrations
-5. Connecting to Lemon JS
+6. Connecting to Lemon JS
-6. Setting up webhooks
+7. Setting up webhooks

 We'll go over each of these below.